User:Victuallers

 From Wikipedia, the free encyclopedia

-Hello I'm a Wikipedian editor and admin who lives in Jedburgh in Scotland.
+Hello, I'm a Wikipedian editor and admin who lives in Jedburgh in Scotland.
 I've worked as an engineer, an information technologist and lecturer.
 I worked for Rolls-Royce and co-wrote pantomimes.[1]
-I have spoken and trained about Wikipedia in several countries from Norway to Israel and in Monmouth, Gibraltar, most Universities in the East Midlands, Edinburgh Uni and UCI.
-I partnered in Joburgpedia and have written many articles about subjects in Nigeria, South Africa, Ecuador and Kenya.
+I have spoken about Wikipedia in several countries from Norway to Israel, Malawi and in Monmouth, Gibraltar, most Universities in the East Midlands, Edinburgh Uni, UCI and the Malawi University of Science and Technology.
+I partnered in Joburgpedia and have written many articles about subjects in Malawi, Nigeria, South Africa, Ecuador and Kenya.
 I took an interest in Malawi in 2025 and I joined the Scotland Malawi Partnership and we persuaded them to change their licensing.[2]
 Other organisations are following in Scotland and Malawi.
+I visited Malawi in May 2026.

 ... would you believe .... the Capitol Hill choir sang Happy Birthday Women in Red!
 Wooooo! and I'm told I was the only bloke speaking at WikiWomen 2025 in Nairobi.